 In practice, high income countries that could afford the first commercial vaccines have bought most of the first stock.

 But some of the next stock during 2021 – and more importantly newer vaccines, will be available for the COVAX programme.
 This might not be until later in 2021 and 2022 though.

 Where can I get more information?

-UK patient information leaflet for the Pfizer/BioNTech vaccine
+- UK patient information leaflet for the Pfizer/BioNTech vaccine (PDF)

-Comprehensive scientific review of safety and efficacy of vaccines published in Nature in December 2020.
+- A guide to vaccinology: from basic principles to new developments – comprehensive scientific review of safety and efficacy of vaccines published in Nature in December 2020

 - Article on why vaccine is recommended for people with immune suppression and autoimmune conditions

 - Guidance from the US on risk of allergic reactions to mRNA COVID-19 vaccines